OrchardCMS/OrchardCore/src/docs/reference/modules/Tenants/README.md

 A feature profile can also be set when creating a tenant via the web API.

-If you use [Auto Setup](../AutoSetup/README.md), you can specify the `FeatureProfile` property for tenants as well; see the Auto Setup documentation for more information.
+If you're using [Auto Setup](../AutoSetup/README.md), you can specify the `FeatureProfile` property for tenants as well; see the Auto Setup documentation for more information.

 ## Video